stevencribbs/phrases/README.md

 - to list data within a table:
 `aws dynamodb scan --table-name phrases --endpoint-url http://localhost:8000 --region local`

+NOTE: running these commands may error out indicating a problem in locating credentials.
+If so, see the section below for AWS Credentials Configuration.

 ## Data Structure
 The expected data structure for an individual phrase is: